 Yas Island is also home to the famous Yas Marina Grand Prix track.
 You may not get time on a day tour to do much more than snap some photos, but motorsports fans should put aside extra time on a day trip to Abu Dhabi to take part in either a behind the scenes guided tour of the track, or even better a circuit driving experience.

-For something truly unique, on a Sunday and Tuesday night, you can walk, run or cycle the Yas Marina Grand Prix track!
-Join in with local residents enjoying this truly unique track experience – completely FREE!
-See timetable and any planned track closures here.
+For something truly unique, on a Monday and Wednesday night from 6:00 PM to 10:00 PM, you can walk, run or cycle the Yas Marina Grand Prix track!
+Join in with local residents to enjoy this truly unique track experience – completely FREE!
+See the timetable and any planned track closures here.